MicrosoftDocs/VBA-Docs/visio/Concepts/about-units-of-measure-visio.md

 Visio evaluates the result of a formula differently depending on the cell in which you enter the formula.
 In general, cells that represent shape position, a dimension, or an angle require a number-unit pair that consists of a number and the qualifying units needed to interpret the number.
 Many other cells don't require units and evaluate to a string, to TRUE or FALSE, or to an index.
 For example, the same formula that in the FillForegnd cell means color 5 from the drawing's color palette means TRUE (and locks the shape's width) in the LockWidth cell.

 Always specify a unit of measure when you enter a formula in a cell that expects a dimensional value.
-If you do not specify a unit of measure, Visio uses the default unit for that cell, which can be page units, drawing units, type units, duration units, or angular units.
+If you don't specify a unit of measure, Visio uses the default unit for that cell, which can be page units, drawing units, type units, duration units, or angular units.

 ## Units of measure